softdevteam/mattermost-github-integration/README.md

 using `/` as base route.
 Make sure to point your Github webhooks to `http://yourdomain.org:5000/`.

-If you have proxy/load-balancer in front of your machine, and does not want to expose port 5000 to outside, change the `SERVER['hook']` value and redirect it to this service.
+If you have a proxy/load-balancer in front of your machine, and do not want to expose port 5000 to the outside, change the `SERVER['hook']` value and redirect it to this service.
 For example, if `SERVER['hook']` is `/hooks/github`, your Github webhooks would be `http://yourdomain.org/hooks/github`.